facebookresearch/habitat-challenge/README.md

 Similar to ObjectNav, the agent is modeled after the Hello Stretch robot and equipped with an RGB-D camera and a (noiseless) GPS+Compass sensor.

 ### Dataset
 The 2023 ImageNav challenge uses 216 scenes from the [HM3D-Semantics v0.2](https://aihabitat.org/datasets/hm3d-semantics/)[2] dataset with train/val/test splits on 145/36/35.
 Following Krantz et al. [4], we sample goal images depicting object instances belonging to the same 6 goal categories used in the ObjectNav challenge: chair, couch, potted plant, bed, toilet, and tv.
-Considering future deployment to a Stretch robot, all episodes can be navigated without traversing between floors.
+All episodes can be navigated without traversing between floors.

 ## Evaluation
 Similar to 2022 Habitat Challenge, we measure performance along the same two axes as specified by Anderson et al.[4]: